-The third dataset provides networks of municipal advisors, investment banks, and financial holding companies that provide municipal underwriting services developed by Bergstresser and Luby (2018).
+The second dataset provides networks of municipal advisors, investment banks, and financial holding companies that provide municipal underwriting services developed by Bergstresser and Luby (2018).
 This list identifies municipal advisors in the SDC data that are associated with an underwriting entity.
-I call such advisors who also offer broker-dealer services through another arm of the same business "dual advisors."
+I call such advisors who also offer broker-dealer services through another arm of the same business "dual advisors" if they are ever observed advising and underwriting the same competitive deal between 2008 and 2010.
 The behavior of these dual advisors is controlled by the reformed version of MSRB Rule G-23.
 Advisors that are not associated with an investment bank cannot act as a broker-dealer-whether or not such behavior is forbidden by Rule G-23-so their behavior is not directly affected by the 2011 reform.
-I refer to those financial advisors as independent or dedicated advisors.
-Any advisor who is associated with a firm that underwrites municipal bonds that they advise from 2008-2010 is considered a dual advisor for the remainder of the sample.
-Four investment banks have advising lines of business but never submit bids on issues on which they offered advice in the sample.
-The advising branches of these firms are used in a placebo test that shows no treatment effect for advisors who never engaged in dual advisor behavior.
+I refer to those financial advisors as "independent" or "dedicated" advisors.12 Four investment banks have advising lines of business but never submit bids on issues on which they offered advice in the sample.
+The advising branches of these firms are used in a placebo test that shows no treatment effect for advisors who never engaged in dual advisor behavior.13 The market for municipal financial advice is made up of many types of firms, from companies advising over 500 competitive issues per year down to advisors